dsohk/rancher-devsecops-workshop/docs/part-4.md

 ![Job Status in Jenkins and Rancher UI's ](./Images-10-13-2021/part3-pet-clinic-pipeline-approval-pg6.png)

-Upon approval, jenkins shall commits the changes to Git Repo.
+Upon approval, jenkins commits the changes to Git Repo.
 The container image will be stored in your Harbor Registry.

 You can toggle Harbor UI > Library > Repoistory where you will see our application container image available.